For various reasons, last year's diary did not get very far. I hope that this year's will be more complete!

 This web site is a diary of the breeding behaviour of blue (and occasionally great) tits in our garden in Mayford, Surrey since February 2001.
 New readers can read a summary of what has happened in previous years by looking at the Overview page which gives the dates of the principal events, such as the start of nest building, egg laying, hatching and fledging, and the important statistics, such as how many eggs were laid, hatched and fledged.
 Compare the dates with what is happening this year and see if you can see any trends.
 Each year has its own Summary page which gives more details about each year's events.

 In 2013, 2015 and 2016, two females laid their eggs into one nest, laying a total of 21 eggs in 2013, 18 eggs in 2015 and 17 in 2016.
 To watch the two hens co-operating with incubating and feeding the chicks was a great privilege - we did not realise such things happened.
-For them to have happened in 3 of the last 4 years is even more amazing!
+For them to have happened in 3 of the last 5 years is even more amazing!

 As ever, to keep up to date, click on Latest News.
-Alternatively, to explore the site more fully, click on the Menu button at the top of
+Alternatively, to explore the site more fully, click on the Menu button at the top of the page.

 This page was last updated on Friday, 12 January 2018 17:12 Visitors since February 2002: